 A clear role definition helps employees to understand exactly what's expected of them.

 When employees know what's expected of them, they tend to:

 - Feel confident about their contribution to the organization.

-- Focus their time and efforts on doing tasks that they have suitable expertise in.
+- Focus their time and efforts on tasks they have suitable expertise.

 - Avoid working on tasks that are unrelated to their skillset.